n-r-w/smoother/README.md

 - [Redis Rate](https://github.com/go-redis/redis_rate)
 - [Throttled with Redis backend](https://github.com/throttled/throttled)
 - [In-memory](./local_tryer.go)
-- [Main + fallback + circuit breaker](./fallback_tryer.go).
-For example, to use Redis Rate as the main Tryer and In-memory as the fallback.
+- [Primary + fallback + circuit breaker](./fallback_tryer.go).
+For example, to use Redis Rate as the primary Tryer and In-memory as the fallback.

 ## Usage